How to compress (Zip) a file for Analysis

-How to compress a file on Windows
+How to compress and password protect a file on Windows

 How to compress a file on MacOS